Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 component for the transform system in use (`WorldTransform` for QVVS and `LocalToWorld` for Unity Transforms).

+Baked renderers that use mipmap streaming textures will be baked so that Kinemation can evaluate and update the mipmap streaming textures at runtime.
+Entities procedurally created at runtime (that is, not using a baked `RenderMeshArray`) do not support mipmap streaming at this time.

 ### Renderer Extras

 Renderer entities can be given the `RendererVisibilityFeedbackFlag` which is an